 Read: Why are websites hacked?

-There are many methods of Cyber Attacks from malware injection to phishing to social engineering to the internal stealing of data.
-Other advanced but common forms are DDoS Attacks, Brute Force attacks, hacking, holding a computer system (or a website) for ransom using direct hack or Ransomware.
+There are many methods of Cyber Attacks, from malware injection to phishing to social engineering to the internal stealing of data.
+Other advanced but common forms are DDoS Attacks, Brute Force attacks, hacking, and holding a computer system (or a website) for ransom using direct hack or Ransomware.

 Some of them have been listed below: